 As a small business, living in an app-based world, the number of applications we use has grown rapidly.
 This easily happens with cloud subscriptions and point solutions.
 We ended up with Hubspot for marketing, Zoho for sales, Kayako for support, Live chat, WebEx, Blue, Google hangouts, and a lot of Excel.
+We’re also contemplating whether we should use a Gusto or Zenefits HR software when it comes to managing aspects like the payroll, benefits, and compliance, just to see if it will be any easier.
+Although, we have yet to make a decision at this time.
 All very good applications as each platform has its own benefits or advantages; however, integration can be difficult and time-consuming.

 During this last year, we realized that Zoho had added most if not all of the capabilities we came to rely on into one integrated platform.
 Since we were a Zoho customer, we started an investigation to figure out if these solutions would meet our needs.
 During the investigation we asked ourselves a few questions: were the features provided by Zoho best of breed?; what were the benefits to our individual point solutions; did the solution provided by Zoho provide us with an adequate solution to meet our business needs; was having one integrated platform more beneficial than having many separate solutions?

 Who would’ve thought the immortal words of British punk band The Clash, “Should I Stay Or Should I Go”? would hold so much relevance for me?

 Many organizations face similar challenges with their Business Intelligence implementations.
 These organizations have either arrived in this world of multiple tools by either strategic decisions or business needs.
 In fact, Gartner estimates that the average company has 3 to 5 Business Intelligence tools.
 Is it time for your organization to investigate if any one of the Analytics tools has added the functionality in a new version that would allow for consolidation?